R.E is the study of different religions

 Key Skills and Critical thinking

 All primary schools need to “raise the status of RE” (Ofsted) and provide an RE curriculum which promotes respect and empathy.
 At Owston Park Primary Academy, RE is considered to be a vital part of a child’s education because it allows young people to develop their beliefs and values.
 It helps children understand the place of religion and belief in the world.
 The teaching of RE is also important because it contributes educationally to the spiritual, moral, social and cultural development of all pupils.
+Our R.E. curriculum is delivered through drop down days on a 2 year cycle - in the first year, children learn about the different religions, and in the second year children apply their knowledge of these religions to learn from religion - to help them to learn about the modern world and debate philosophical questions.

 Click here to download our RE Knowledge Organisers: